 - articles on how to code certain features

 If this information is hard to find, they will be wasting time, and money.
 They might even be forced to implement features themselves, when existing solutions for newer frameworks exist.
-This is a tricky situation, because a vibrant community will definitely be able to create a better solution: more secure, more performant, and with more frequent updates and bugfixes.
+This is a risky situation, because a vibrant community will definitely be able to create a better solution: more secure, more performant, and with more frequent updates and bugfixes.

 Documentation-wise, my experience is that you will still find more than enough information on .NET 4.6.2, especially because so many remains the same between .NET versions.
 But it can become harder to find, because .NET Core is gaining traction so much.
 Many online searches will return .NET Core results that won’t always be applicable to .NET Framework.

 Now that I mentioned the developers looking up online resources, it’s time to take a moment and look at your team.